 (Adds details from conference call, analyst comment; updates shares)

-Analysts on an average were expecting $1.47 per share, according to Thomson Reuters I/B/E/S.
+Analysts were expecting earnings of 42 cents per share and revenue of $1.15 billion, according to Thomson Reuters I/B/E/S.

 Juniper's cloud revenue fell 37 percent in the fourth quarter ended Dec.
 31, contributing to the worst decline in overall revenue in at least four quarters.

 Total revenue fell 10.5 percent to $1.24 billion.
 Analysts on average had expected $1.23 billion, according to Thomson Reuters I/B/E/S.

 The net loss was $148.1 million, or 40 cents per share, reflecting a $289.5 million one-time charge related to new U.S. tax laws.